 - Physical and cognitive performance decline

-- Biological aging processes
+- Biological ageing processes

-Each area is assessed through validated diagnostics and reviewed across multiple iterations during the year.
+Each area is assessed through validated diagnostics and reviewed across multiple iterations during the year

 |